-Introductory course in social-cultural history of medicine, with turning points in the history of science.
-The timespan covered is from Hippocrates to the modern concept of medicine (ca. 1900).
-It is divided into four subjects, each representing a specific period.
+Introductory course in social-cultural history of medicine, with turning points in the history of science; covers the time from Hippocrates up to the modern concept of medicine (ca. 1900).
+Divided into four subjects, each representing a historical period.

 Course/Module aims: